What is a Bursa?

 Acute trauma bursitis refers to bursitis caused by a direct blow to or twisting of the joint.
 For example, something as simple as an awkward fall may cause you to bang your hip or elbow, or you might bang twist your knee or ankle causing the bursa to be pinched.
 These types of injuries can cause serosanguineous discharge, a fluid composed of serum and blood, to leak into the bursa.

 Serosanguineous fluid causes irritation and inflammation in the bursa and surrounding area resulting in pain and swelling.

 Symptoms of acute bursitis are redness, tenderness of the joint, swelling & pain.
 Tenderness and pain will usually increase when you push on the bursa.
 If the bursitis is recent, redness and tenderness may take a few hours or a few days to appear.

 If your bursa becomes infected it is referred to as septic bursitis.
 Septic bursitis is usually caused by a bacteria know as staphylococcus epidermis (or staphylococcus aureus) that is commonly found on the surface of the skin.
 Bursae that are located just below the skin are more susceptible to infectious bursitis due to abrasions on the skin covering the bursa.
 With infectious bursitis the bursa fills with pus instead of blood or fluid and the area surrounding the bursa appears read and is very tender.

 In the case of septic bursitis, your doctor may prescribe antibiotics to fight the bacteria.
 Alternatively, the bursa may be drained every 3-5 days until the infection is resolved.

 Septic bursitis occurs more frequently in men than women, with 85% of the cases appearing in the male population.
-People who have diabetes, alcoholism, certain kidney conditions, or are undergoing steroid therapy are at higher risk of contracting septic bursitis.
+People who have diabetes, alcoholism, certain kidney conditions, or are undergoing steroid treatments are at higher risk of contracting septic bursitis.

 As with any infection, it is very important to see your doctor to receive treatment for septic bursitis.
 If left untreated, the infection may spread through the blood to other parts of the body and it can become life-threatening.